 Greenpeace is a campaigning organisation that uses non-violent action in creative ways to confront the systems that threaten our world and to pave the way for a greener society.
 In 2021 their priority is to remove fossil fuels and put the industry out of business.

 Climate Outreach is a charity that focuses on helping people to understand this complex issue in ways that resonate with their sense of identity, values and worldview.
 They believe that real change happens when people across society and around the world creates what they call a social mandate for climate action, through informed consent and support.

 When you think of Oxfam, the environment or climate change is probably not something you’d necessarily equate them with but actually they have been campaigning in this area for 12 years.
-In fact, you can read their top 5 climate justice campaigns wins since 2008, which includes framing climate issues as human rights issues.
+In fact, you can read how they’re tackling climate change which includes framing climate issues as human rights issues.